 U.S. Department of Education

-An Overview of the New Title IX Rule: What it is and Steps to Take
+An Overview of the 2020 Title IX Regulations: What they are and Steps to Take

-This two-part informational webinar series was delivered virtually Oct 20, by the Colorado Department of Education (CDE), in collaboration with the Colorado Association of School Boards (CASB).
-For more information, or to request a copy of the series, please contact Rebekah Ottenbreit at Ottenbreit_r@cde.state.co.us
+This two-part informational webinar series was delivered virtually Oct 2020, by the Colorado Department of Education (CDE), in collaboration with the Colorado Association of School Boards (CASB).
+For more information, or to request a copy of the webinar series, please contact Rebekah Ottenbreit at Ottenbreit_r@cde.state.co.us

 Obligation to Designate a Title IX Coordinator

-Questions regarding Title IX may be referred to the Title IX Coordinator or to the Denver Office for Civil Rights.
+- Inquiries may be referred to the school/district Title IX Coordinator, to the Office for Civil Rights, or to both

-Complaints should be filed with the individual school, district, or institution.
+Title IX complaints should be filed with the individual school or district.
 However, a complaint may also be filed with the Office for Civil Rights: How to File a Discrimination Complaint.